Greg Ducre: BC Lions

-Ducre signed to the BC Lions practice roster October 18, 2016, but was allowed to try out with the Indianapolis Colts during October.
+Ducre signed to the BC Lions' practice roster October 18, 2016, but was allowed to try out with the Indianapolis Colts during October.

 Pittsburgh Steelers

 On January 30, 2017, Ducre signed a reserve/future contract with the Pittsburgh Steelers.
-He was waived/injured by the Steelers on August 23, 2017 and placed on injured reserve.
+He was waived/injured by the Steelers on August 23, and placed on injured reserve.

 San Diego Fleet

 On October 14, 2018, Ducre signed with the San Diego Fleet.
 The league ceased operations in April 2019.

 Calgary Stampeders

-Ducre signed with the Calgary Stampeders on January 25, 2021. he was released by the Stampeders on July 29, 2021.
+Ducre signed with the Calgary Stampeders on January 25, 2021.
+Ducre was released by the Stampeders on July 29.